samuelfooks/converting_to_zarr/README.md

 ## Getting Started

-To get started, clone this repository and navigate to the **tutorial** directory.
-Each part of the tutorial has its own directory with a README.md file that provides step-by-step instructions.
+Each part of the tutorial has its own directory with a README.md file that provides an outline of what each conversion process does.

 Happy converting!

+Licence: CC BY-4.0